kensho-technologies/graphql-compiler/docs/source/index.rst

 - :doc:`Code of Conduct <about/code_of_conduct>` for the contributor code of conduct.
 - :doc:`Changelog <about/changelog>` for a history of changes.
 - :doc:`FAQ <about/faq>` for a list of frequently asked questions.
+- :doc:`Execution Model <about/execution_model>` to learn more about the design principles guiding the development of the compiler and the guarantees the compiler provides.

 .. toctree::
    :caption: About the GraphQL Compiler